Asymptotically Optimal Fixed-Budget Best Arm Identification with Variance-Dependent Bounds: Abstract

 \section{Abstract}

-We investigate fixed-budget \emph{best arm identification} (BAI) for expected simple regret minimization.
-In each round of an adaptive experiment, a decision maker draws one of multiple treatment arms based on past observations and subsequently observes the outcomes of the chosen arm.
-After the experiment, the decision maker recommends a treatment arm with the highest projected outcome.
-We evaluate this decision in terms of the \emph{expected simple regret}, a difference between the expected outcomes of the best and recommended treatment arms.
-Due to the inherent uncertainty, we evaluate the regret using the \emph{minimax} criterion.
-For distributions with fixed variances (location-shift models), such as Gaussian distributions, we derive asymptotic lower bounds for the worst-case expected simple regret.
-Then, we show that the \emph{Random Sampling} (RS)-\emph{Augmented Inverse Probability Weighting} (AIPW) strategy proposed by \citet{Kato2022semipara} is asymptotically minimax optimal in the sense that the leading factor of its worst-case expected simple regret asymptotically matches our derived worst-case lower bound.
-Our result indicates that, for location-shift models, the optimal RS-AIPW strategy draws treatment arms with varying probabilities based on their variances.
-This result contrasts with the results of \citet{Bubeck2011}, which shows that drawing each treatment arm with an equal ratio is minimax optimal in a bounded outcome setting.
+We investigate the problem of fixed-budget \emph{best arm identification} (BAI) for minimizing expected simple regret.
+In an adaptive experiment, a decision maker draws one of multiple treatment arms based on past observations and observes the outcome of the drawn arm.
+After the experiment, the decision maker recommends the treatment arm with the highest expected outcome.
+We evaluate the decision based on the \emph{expected simple regret}, which is the difference between the expected outcomes of the best arm and the recommended arm.
+Due to inherent uncertainty, we evaluate the regret using the \emph{minimax} criterion.
+First, we derive asymptotic lower bounds for the worst-case expected simple regret, which are characterized by the variances of potential outcomes (leading factor).
+Based on the lower bounds, we propose the \emph{Two-Stage} (TS)-\emph{Hirano-Imbens-Ridder} (HIR) strategy, which utilizes the HIR estimator \citep{hirano2003} in recommending the best arm.
+Our theoretical analysis shows that the TS-HIR strategy is asymptotically minimax optimal, meaning that the leading factor of its worst-case expected simple regret matches our derived worst-case lower bound.
+Additionally, we consider extensions of our method, such as the asymptotic optimality for the probability of misidentification.
+Finally, we validate the proposed method's effectiveness through simulations.